lasya-s-610/Credit-Risk-Prediction/README.md

   - `0` → Bad credit risk
   - `1` → Good credit risk

-Due to the limited dataset size, the project focuses on robust methodology, interpretability, and decision frameworks rather than overfitting for marginal metric gains.
+Due to the limited dataset size, the project focus is on robust methodology, interpretability, and decision frameworks rather than overfitting for marginal metric gains.

 ---

 ## 🔍 Exploratory Data Analysis (EDA)

 Key analyses performed:
 - Descriptive statistics and value counts
 - Missing value handling (treated as a separate category where applicable)